Canon 6D Mark II versus Sony A7R II

 The 6D Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7R II has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 6D Mark II better than the Sony A7R II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.